pacificpelican/library2/README.md

 ### QuickStart

-- **Before the first time you run the app you probably want to delete the `lop.json` file** (this file is the test database file and contains entries for books added during development that are not in the `/public/uploads` directory of the repo as expected in the database when the site is cloned via Git and thus the *download* links won't work): you can do this in the terminal with `rm ./db/lop.json` or you can use the red-orange `delete all data` button on the index page
+- **Before the first time you run the app you probably want to delete the `lop.json` file**: you can do this in the terminal with `rm ./db/lop.json` or you can use the red-orange `delete all data` button on the index page
 - Visit the site's upload section at http://localhost:3020#upload: `open http://localhost:3020#upload`
 - Upload your pdf or epub file